Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Structural Results, decompositions and standard forms

 A {\em pre--formula} (fully bracketed or reduced) is a formal conjunction of fully bracketed irreducible pre--formulas by a associative formal binary operator $\bt$ ---for instance

 in the fully bracketed case.
 The arity is the sum of arities.
-As flow charts pre--formulas are planar, viz.\ ordered, forests of trees of the given type
+As flow charts, pre--formulas are planar, viz.\ ordered, forests of trees of the given type

-\begin{dfprop}\mbox{} \begin{enumerate} \item Consider the category $\F_{b/w-bin-tree}$ whose objects are the natural numbers and whose morphisms $Hom(n,m)$ are ordered forests with of b/w binary planar planted trees with $m$ trees having a total of $n$ leaves.
-With one basic object $1$ and the basic $(n,1)$ morphisms being b/w binary planar planted trees with $1$ leaf this is a non--Sigma Feynman category.
+\begin{dfprop} Consider the category $\F_{b/w-b}$ whose objects are the natural numbers and whose morphisms $\Hom(n,m)$ are ordered forests of b/w binary planar planted trees with $m$ trees having a total of $n$ leaves.
+This is a non--Sigma Feynman category with composition given by gluing roots to leaves.
+This has one basic object $1$ and the basic $(n,1)$-morphisms are b/w binary planar planted trees.
+Isomorphically, the set of basic $(n,1)$-morphisms are the $n$--ary irreducible fully bracketed pre-formulas.